gschmutz/bigdata-spark-workshop/10-data-ingestion-with-nifi/README.md

 Click **Ok** and then **Apply**.

-Now we have 3 processors on the canvas, and we should organize them in the direction of the data flow, either horizontal (left to right) or vertical (top to bottom)
+Now we have 3 processors on the canvas, and we should organize them in the direction of the data flow, either horizontal (left to right) or vertical (top to bottom).

 ![Alt Image Text](./images/nifi-canvas-with-three-processor.png "Schema Registry UI")